 Elise Lane, The Winery by Laneberg Wine

-Add your voice to ours and together we can make real change happen!
+Add your voice to ours and together we can make meaningful change happen!

 Currently, Food and Drink North East is entirely self-funded and resourced on the goodwill of our Board and partners.

-FADNE is about ownership NOT membership.
-A thriving community of individuals, businesses and organisations working towards the same vision.
+FADNE is about ownership not membership.
+We're a growing community of over 500 individuals, businesses and organisations who are working towards the same vision.